juliankyer/song-widget/README.md

 ![Imgur](http://i.imgur.com/ldatwwj.png)

-Then the promise in the API call resolves, and dispatches 'RECEIVED_SONGS' with the results of of our request as the payload.
+Then the promise in the API call resolves, and dispatches 'RECEIVED_SONGS' with the results of our request as the payload.
 Our reducer calculates the next state and updates the store.
-Our React application has subscribed to store updates, and detects that our ```<AppContainer />``` has passed updated props to ```<App />```.
+Our React application has subscribed to store updates, and detects that our ```<AppContainer />``` has passed updated props to ```<App />``` from the store.
 The ```<App />``` component knows to map over **this.props.songs** and render a link for each item in the array; when **this.props.songs** updates, ```<App />``` maps over the updated songs array and updates the virtual DOM with the new list of links.
 The virtual DOM compares its updated elements, and re-renders only what has changed.
 In this case, it renders our links below our buttons, leaving the rest of the page alone.